SAP/ui5-tooling/docs/pages/CodeAnalysis.md

 The [XML Template Analyzer](https://github.com/SAP/ui5-builder/blob/main/lib/lbt/analyzer/XMLTemplateAnalyzer.js) tackles XMLViews and XMLFragments.
 It parses the XML, collects controls, and adds them as dependency to the ModuleInfo object.
 Additionally, some special dependencies are handled:

-- Controller of the view,
+- controller of the view
-- resource bundle (note: as locale-dependent dependencies can't be modelled yet in the ModuleInfo, only a dependency to the development version (aka raw language) of the bundle will be added),
+- resource bundle (note: as locale-dependent dependencies can't be modelled yet in the ModuleInfo, only a dependency to the development version (aka raw language) of the bundle will be added)
-- component referenced via ComponentContainer control,
+- component referenced via the ComponentContainer control
-- embedded fragments or views.
+- embedded fragments or views

 In an XMLView/XMLFragment, usually 3 categories of element nodes exist: Controls, aggregations, and non-UI5 nodes (e.g. XHTML or SVG).